Neighborhoods · Parkland · All Parkland subdivisions

 $875K – $1.0M~2,200 – 2,800 sq ft · 4 bedrooms

 The core Parkland Lakes market.
 Four bedrooms, screened pool, two-car garage, gated address.
 Some with lake access or partial views, some on interior lots — the price difference between the two is the negotiation.
-A-rated school zoning and the 33067 address are constants across the tier.
+The 33067 address is the constant across the tier.

 Gated Entry, West Parkland